camunda/camunda-docs/docs/apis-tools/java-client/job-worker.md

 If the worker blocks longer than the job's deadline, the job will **not** be passed to the worker, but will be dropped.
 As it will time out on the broker side, it will be pushed again.
 :::

+#### Proxying

+If you're using a reverse proxy or a load balancer between your worker and your gateway, you may need to configure additional parameters to ensure the worker is not killed unexpectedly.
+If you observe regular 504 timeouts, consider reading [this guide](../../../self-managed/zeebe-deployment/zeebe-gateway/job-streaming).

+Note that by default, the Java job workers have a stream timeout of 1 hour.

 ## Multi-tenancy

 You can configure a job worker to pick up jobs belonging to one or more tenants.
 When using the builder, you can configure